HL7/cqf-recommendations/pages/documentation-recommendations.md

 Content conforming to this implementation guide SHALL provide the strength of a recommendation using the [strengthOfRecommendation](http://hl7.org/fhir/R4/extension-cqf-strengthofrecommendation.html) extension.

 Content conforming to this implementation guide SHALL provide the quality of evidence for a recommendation using the [qualityOfEvidence](http://hl7.org/fhir/R4/extension-cqf-qualityofevidence.html) extension.

+### Representing Recommendations

+This implementation guide defines 3 broad categories of artifacts related to defining recommendations:

+1. **Clinical Protocols**: Sequences of steps to be taken over time
+2. **Workflow Definitions**: Specific series of actions taken at a specific time
+3. **Recommendations**: An event-condition-action rule that captures a specific recommendation

+In the simplest case, the recommendations in a guideline can all be represented as event-condition-action rules associated with well-known triggering points in an existing clinical workflow (e.g. when prescribing a medication).

+However, guideline-based care often involves tracking changes over time, as well as modeling specific processes that should occur.
+The PlanDefinition supports each of these use cases, and this implementation guide defines the [cpg-plandefinition](StructureDefinition-cpg-plandefinition.html) profile to define additional constraints and requirements for building computable guideline content, as well as three specific profiles derived from cpg-palndefinition, one for each of these three cases.

+#### Clinical Protocols

+Content conforming to this implementation guide SHALL use the [cpg-protocoldefinition](StructureDefinition-cpg-protocoldefinition.html) profile to represent clinical protocol definitions.

+#### Workflow Definitions

+Readers of this implementation guide should refer to the [Workflow](http://hl7.org/fhir/R4/workflow.html) topic in the base FHIR specification.
+This implementation builds on the guidance there, providing some specific patterns for describing common activities as part of workflows.
+Specifically:

+* **Form Filling**: A specific user interacting with a specific form, as specified by a Questionnaire
+* **Service Calls**: The system calling a specific service, as specified by a CapabilityStatement and an operation URI

+Content conforming to this implementation guide SHALL use the [cpg-workflowdefinition](StructureDefinition-cpg-workflowdefinition.html) profile to represent workflow definitions.

+#### Recommendations

+Content conforming to this implementation guide SHALL use the [cpg-recommendationdefinition](StructureDefinition-cpg-recommendationdefinition.html) profile to represent recommendation definitions.

 ## Recommendation Instances